 We wish we could say everything went smoothly that first year with no hiccups, but that’s not the world be live in.
 However, what we learned throughout the year was invaluable, and towards the end of campaign we really started to hit our stride.
 We knew we were on to something when the Van was met with enthusiasm and generosity everywhere it went.
 We ended up setting a great baseline for that first-year total at 6,615 lbs. donated.

-Over the past five years we’ve added school competitions, expanded the Fall Finale and continue to beat the previous year’s total.
+Over the past six years we’ve added school competitions, expanded the Fall Finale and continue to beat the previous year’s total.
 Whether it has been a cold Friday night football game in Conway Springs, or a hot windy afternoon in Tribune, Cram the Van has braved the Kansas weather making dozens of stops every fall, and the communities have always responded.
-Over the last five years Cram the Van has collected more than 32 tons (64,773lbs) of food donations.
+Over the last six years Cram the Van has collected more than 47 tons (95,527lbs) of food donations.
 All items are then taken to the local food bank in the community they were donated.